 - Patrick M Davitt, aged 23, who landed in Connecticut in 1812

 Davitt Settlers in United States in the 20th Century

 - Hugh Davitt, aged 26, who settled in America, in 1907

 - Bridget Davitt, aged 17, who landed in America from Dromore West, Ireland, in 1911

-- Francis Davitt, aged 22, who emigrated to the United States from Swinford, Ireland, in 1912
+- Francis Davitt, aged 22, who immigrated to the United States from Swinford, Ireland, in 1912

-- John Davitt, aged 56, who emigrated to the United States from Liverpool, England, in 1914
+- John Davitt, aged 56, who immigrated to the United States from Liverpool, England, in 1914

 - Harry Davitt, who landed in America from Southampton, in 1920